2.9 Learning Support

 Students with documented learning disorders as defined in the Academic & Student Affairs Handbook, Section 3.11.1,who are required to enroll in Learning Support, must fulfill all stated requirements, including placement testing (COMPASS or system-approved alternate) and course requirements.
 General and specific guidelines for documentation of learning disorders appear in Section 3, Appendices D and E. Students will be provided with appropriate testing and/or course accommodations as described in 3.11.5, Learning Support Considerations.

 Appropriate course and testing accommodations should be made for students with sensory, mobility, or systemic disorders.
 General and specific guidelines for documentation of these disorders appear in Section 3, Appendices D and E. Such students may be granted up to two additional semesters of Foundations-level Learning Support courses at the institution’s discretion.
 Documentation on such students is to be maintained at the institution and summarized in the annual report on accommodations for students with disabilities.

 2.9.2 Numbering of Learning Support Courses

 (Last Modified on October 9, 2014) Report a broken link

 Last reviewed: January 2010

-A uniform procedure is to be used in reporting credit for remedial and LS courses on the workload of both teacher and student.
+A uniform procedure is to be used in reporting credit for remedial and Learning Support courses on the workload of both teacher and student.
 These courses should be reported on the workload of both teacher and student in the same way that regular courses are reported.

-All remedial and LS courses should carry course numbers of 99 or below.
-These courses should not form a part of a baccalaureate program.
-Any credit which may be given for these courses should not be used in fulfilling the requirements for a baccalaureate degree.
+All remedial and Learning Support courses should carry course numbers of 0999 or below.
+These courses should not form a part of associate degree or baccalaureate programs.
+Any credit which may be given for these courses should not be used in fulfilling the requirements for associate or baccalaureate degrees.

-Non-credit service courses are not included in the category of remedial and developmental courses.
+Non-credit service courses are not included in the category of Learning Support courses.

 2.9.3 Reporting and Recording Learning Support Status on Transcripts